juicer/juicer/README.md

 ### A Non-Trivial Release Workflow

 In this example, we have many rpms to be pushed to several different repositories.
-We've organized those rpms on our local system into several folders and possibly have a few stragglers that we've built using another system.
+We've organized these rpms on our local system into several folders and possibly have a few stragglers that we've built using another system.